noob2uub/CTF-TryHackMe/toolsrus.md

    22  post/windows/gather/enum_tomcat                                               normal     No     Windows Gather Apache Tomcat Enumeration
 ```

 Looking at this number 15 stands out to me being a Tomcat RCE. so lets try that.
-After looking at this exploit it doesn't seem to work, yes I am posting my trial and error :) Ignor the next line, because it did not work, but I am posting my attempts.
+After looking at this exploit it doesn't seem to work, yes I am posting my trial and error :) Ignore the next line, because it did not work, but I am posting my attempts.

 ```console
 msf5 exploit(multi/http/tomcat_jsp_upload_bypass) > set RHOST 10.10.160.183